akthersr/School_District_Analysis/README.md

 ### Replace the reading and math scores

+With the help of Numpy and Pandas libraries, we read the two csv files on School Data and Student Data.
 At first,using the loc method on the student dataframe we replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.

 ![](https://github.com/akthersr/School_District_Analysis/blob/main/9th%20grade%20nan.png)

 The below figure shows the student dataframe: